Psychology

 Credits 1.0

-As a part of a four-quarter sequence, students meet on campus to discuss their training experiences and progress at their practicum training site placement during their third year of practicum training.
+As a part of a three-quarter sequence, students meet on campus to discuss their training experiences and progress at their practicum training site placement during their third year of practicum training.
 Students receive feedback on cases with the primary goal of integrating theory with practice to supplement direct supervision received by site supervisors.
 Seminar discussion focuses on conceptualizing cases and treatment through peer review of cases.
 Administrative and organizational issues are also discussed to develop an effective professional attitude and capacity for pragmatic problem-solving.

 PSYCG 1887: Advanced Elective Practicum Seminar III